sudoaza/weather-api-demo/README.md

 Running the app
 ---------------

-For extra fun will be using React so we need to run webpack dev server

-    bin/webpack-dev-server --host 127.0.0.1

-Run rails server

-    rails s
+Start the webpack server and rails with foreman

+    foreman start

 Testing